zafiera/LB-assessment/lba/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+---

+## Reasoning behind CSS Framework Selection

+Bootstrap provides a solid foundation with a wide range of components and utilities, making it easy to rapidly build responsive and consistent user interfaces.

+## Issues Experienced and Solutions Implemented

+No significant issues were encountered during the assessment.
+However, minor challenges such as layout adjustments and styling tweaks were quickly addressed by using my own judgment.

+## Areas for Improvement with Additional Time

+Given more time, several aspects of the assessment could be refined and enhanced:
+- Implementation of assessment in React
+- Investing time in restructuring and optimizing files for cleaner and more maintainable code